Found by AI

 Agent-driven commerce AEO Decisions made by AI on behalf of users "Fix the leak - schedule whoever is best" to an AI assistant

 The good news: much of what you build for GEO directly prepares you for AEO.
-Structured data, consistent NAP information, rich schema markup, machine-readable content, and authoritative citations are the foundation for both disciplines.
+Structured data, consistent NAP, rich schema markup, machine-readable content, and authoritative citations are the foundation for both.
 Investing in GEO now is investing in AEO readiness.

 You don't need to solve AEO overnight.
 But you should start building the foundation today, because everything you do for GEO also prepares you for AEO.